 Homemade Italian Bread is easier than you think!
 You’ll be so proud when this delicious, crusty loaf comes out of your oven.
-Vegan.
+It’s vegan too.
+Don’t miss the video!

 My goal today is to convince you to try this recipe.
 Because this homemade Italian bread is so easy, crusty and delicious.
 I don’t want you to miss out!